Neco Williams: International career

 Williams has represented Wales at U19 level.
 In August 2020 he was called into the senior Wales squad for the first time.
 Williams made his Wales debut in a 1–0 UEFA Nations League win over Finland on 3 September 2020.
 He scored his first goal for the senior team on 6 September 2020 against Bulgaria in the UEFA Nations League, scoring the winning goal in a 1–0 victory for Wales.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.

 Williams helped Wales qualify for the FIFA World Cup in 2022 for the first time since 1958.
 In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

 Personal life

 Williams has a younger brother, Keelan Williams, who plays for Denbigh Town; he also played for the Liverpool youth team as well as Burnley's U18 and U21 sides.
 Neco also has an older sister, Taya Williams, and two younger sisters, Sarae Williams and Ocea Williams.
 His father's family is from Porthmadog.

-Williams' maternal grandfather, Kelvin Jones, died in November 2022, the day before Williams started in Wales' opening game of the World Cup; he revealed the loss after game, dedicating his performance to Jones.
+Williams's maternal grandfather, Kelvin Jones, died in November 2022, the day before Williams started in Wales's opening game of the World Cup; he revealed the loss after game, dedicating his performance to Jones.

 Williams attended Ysgol Rhiwabon in Ruabon.
 A mural of Williams was erected in his home village of Cefn Mawr.

-Neco and his partner, Nicole, are due to welcome their first child in October.
+Neco and his partner, Nicole, welcomed their first child in September 2025.